jakimfett/k8s-factory/doc/design.md

 - Optionally, configure cross-container communication for advanced stress tests.

 This setup provides a controlled, reproducible way to benchmark and experiment with both infrastructure-as-code and Kubernetes orchestration.

+---

+# Design Decision: Service Discovery via Environment Variables

+To ensure that configuration is always authoritative and up-to-date, all service discovery and inter-service communication details (such as the list of echo server addresses) are passed to the aggregator exclusively via environment variables.
+This approach avoids static configuration, prevents caching or stale values, and ensures that the aggregator receives its configuration dynamically at runtime from the orchestrator (Terraform/Docker).

+- **Why:** Environment variables are the most portable and infrastructure-agnostic way to inject configuration, supporting both local Docker and future Kubernetes deployments.
+- **How:** Terraform constructs the list of echo server URLs and injects them as the `ECHO_URLS` environment variable into the aggregator container.
+- **Result:** The aggregator always uses the current, authoritative configuration provided by the infrastructure layer, with no hardcoded or cached values in the application code.